narkeeso/ember-validator/README.md

 var results = creditCard.validate();

 results.get('isValid'); // false
-results.getMsgFor('number'); // 'number is required'
+results.get('error.number.message'); // 'number is required'

 creditCard.set('number', '4111111111111111');
 creditCard.validate().get('isValid'); // true
 ```

-Add Em.Validator.Support to any Ember.Object and create a validations with properties to validate and an array of rules defined as strings.
+Add Ember.Validator.Support to any Ember.Object and create a validations with properties to validate and an array of rules defined as strings.

 ### Custom Validation